SebYeates/Project-01/readme.md

 If I had more time, I would like to try and make the following;

 1, a)  The game playable with one player and a computer element named Hal.
-    b) Different levels could be added to the game with different logic pattens of where the computer plays compared to the users last played possition.
+    b) Different levels could be added to the game with different logic pattens of where the computer plays compared to the users last played position.
 Insted of just ussing math.random on a click event to play a move.

 2, I would of liked to make the game responsive so it could be played on a mobile device such as a  mobile phone or ipad.